WiltonPyle/WiltonPyle/README.md

 ## Hi there 👋

+Yes, that's a scan of my actual hand.
+I took it while doing a full test run of the lithotriptor software I was updating.

 👯 I’m looking to collaborate on:

 Any project that leverages my skills in embedded development and backend/payment solutions.